raziiq/python-linear-regression/Readme.txt

-This repo demonstrates Python's Linear Regression model techniques including replacing.
+This repo demonstrates Python's Linear Regression model techniques.

 It builds models using both Simple Linear and Multiple Linear Regression and then compares them using visualizations.